-Beneficial nematodes can be spread over your lawn.
-These nematodes will burrow in the ground and seek out flea or tick larvae.
-They reproduce automatically and one treatment can last three months.
+Spreading beneficial nematodes over your lawn is a safe and effective solution.
+Nematodes burrow in the ground and seek out flea or tick larvae.
+Reproducing automatically, one treatment provides up to three months of relief!

-Abrading agents will work to dry out the larvae of fleas and ticks resulting in their death.
-These agents are good especially when the weather is hot and dry.
-Rain will wash the agent away.
+Abrading agents work on drying out the larvae of fleas and ticks, resulting in their death.
+These agents are good, especially when the weather is hot and dry as rain washes away the agent.